 Recently, there has been a new movement known as Intelligent Design.
 Evolutionists fear the theory of Intelligent Design and decry that it represents a backdoor to teach Creationism in schools, but Intelligent Design is not Creationism.
 It does not rest on any Biblical authority, nor does it really speak to the question of where we came from.
 If I understand the Intelligent Design theory, it is the theory that the universe is too complex and beautiful for it to have happened by random chance, so there must be a Creator.
 This is as far as the theory goes, as far as I can tell.
 As an aside, as a Filianist, a Feminine Essentialist, and as an astrologer, who has studied the movements of the planets for meaning for decades, Intelligent Design seems to be an obvious truism, and I have trouble even imagining how Intelligent Design can be open for debate.
 Of course, there may very well be complexities that I am not aware of, so I will not enter further into that discussion .

 So, now that I have likely offended everyone reading this, except for my readers who are already Feminine Essentialists, I shall take a deep breath and summon up courage for a bit of a side by side analysis of Evolutionism, Creationism, and Feminine Essentialism.
-Before I begin, though, I would like to refer the reader to a previous article I have written on this site, Fate, Free Will, the Cross, and Wa, to understand the metaphysical meaning of the symbolism of the Cross.
+Before I begin, though, I would like to refer the reader to the article, Fate, Free Will, the Cross, and Wa, to understand the metaphysical meaning of the symbolism of the Cross.
 For more intrepid readers, you might want to read an article that I wrote for the ISCA, Nativity Charts and Free Will.
 This article is a more technical astrological article about the application of the doctrine of the symbol of the Cross in Nativity readings.
 For the purpose of the following analysis, what is important to understand from these articles is that the Cross incorporates two axes, the vertical and the horizontal.
 The horizontal axis represents our material existence, and the vertical axis represents upward and downward movement or choices.

 Now that the reader understands (or at least is aware of) the symbol of the Cross, let us all take a deep breath and delve into the analysis.
 I will preface my analysis a disclaimer that it is very simplistic.
 I am well aware that all of these belief systems are much, much more complex; however, I think that a basic analysis is helpful for purposes of this article.